Calima

 There are different types of haze depending on the formation and characteristics.
 We have the following:

-- Type B. This is what is formed in some more specific episodes.
-It can happen when pollution in cities is higher due to atmospheric stability and the absence of wind.
-In this case, the gas emissions from the exhaust pipes in the pipeline are stored in urban centers, causing a true pollution fog.
-Haze can also occur from smoke from a forest fire.
-The respiration of these particles is even more dangerous to health than type A.
+• Type B. This is the type of haze that forms in some more specific episodes.
+It can occur when pollution in cities is higher due to atmospheric stability and the absence of wind.
+In this case, exhaust emissions from driving accumulate in urban centers, causing a veritable smog.
+Haze can also occur from smoke released from a forest fire.
+Breathing these particles is even more dangerous to health than type A particles, which is related to the air pollution that can occur in urban areas.

 In Spain, the haze is quite frequent in winter.
 Above all, we find her in the Canary Islands, specifically in Lanzarote and Fuerteventura.
 This phenomenon occurs because of the directions in which the wind blows.
 When it blows westward, it carries all the dust from the Sahara desert into the archipelago, causing visibility to be greatly reduced and dangerous to breathe.
 In addition, the cars appear full of mud.